Former teaching assistant accused of child rape gets 15 years in plea deal

 Muterperl, 35, will be placed on sex offender probation for five to 20 years and sex offender parole for five years to life after he serves his sentence.

-It was the third case against Muterperl, a former teaching assistant at Santa Fe Public Schools, alleging sexual abuse of a young child — and the only one that has resulted in convictions.
+It was the third case against Muterperl, a former teaching assistant at Santa Fe Public Schools, alleging sexual abuse of a young child — and the only one that has resulted in a conviction.

 When asked by District Judge Jeff McElroy whether he felt the evidence presented by prosecutors would have been sufficient to secure his conviction if the case had gone to trial, Muterperl initially said no.